CIS-522/homework/assignments/week1/README.md

 -   If you copy code from the internet, you must attribute the source.
 Note that not all code online is licensed for reuse, and you must respect the license of any code you use.
 (Pro-tip: StackOverflow answers are _all_ licensed for reuse.)
 -   If you use an AI assistant to generate code, you must attribute the model.

-All attribution should be included in a file called `ATTRIBUTION.md` in the root of this week's assignment (i.e., `assignments/weekX/ATTRIBUTION.md`).
+All attribution should be included in the submission metadata in the root of this week's assignment (i.e., `assignments/weekX/submission.json`).
 Failure to correctly attribute code will be considered plagiarism, and will be handled according to the University of Pennsylvania's policy on academic integrity.